SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_library.pt-br.md

 ```shell
 python setup.py install
 ```

+## Supported Minimum Version

+Make sure to use the Python version greater than or equal to the minimum supported version by Selenium.
+Python 3.7 is currently the minimum supported version by Selenium.
+View the updates in the minimum version supported [here](https://github.com/SeleniumHQ/selenium/blob/trunk/py/setup.py#L41).

   {{% /tab %}}
   {{% tab header="CSharp" %}}
   A instalação de bibliotecas Selenium para C# pode ser feita usando NuGet: